pytorch/rfcs/RFC0003-sparse-roadmap/GPU.md

 ## PyTorch CUDA sparse data structures

 Both the CUDA and CPU variants of COO constructors utilize the same constructor (`sparse_coo_tensor` in SparseTensor.cpp).
-Upon calling an operator, the indices and nnz values are passed into the function, and interpreted by the CUDA kernel.
+The main data of the COO tensor is stored in the `indices` and `values` objects.
-An example can be seen in [sparseElementwiseKernelScalar()](https://github.com/pytorch/pytorch/blob/master/aten/src/ATen/native/sparse/cuda/SparseCUDAApplyUtils.cuh#L76) function where the `TensorInfo` objects representing `indices` and `values` are directly passed into the CUDA kernel and data accessed within.
+An example can be seen in [sparseElementwiseKernelScalar()](https://github.com/pytorch/pytorch/blob/master/aten/src/ATen/native/sparse/cuda/SparseCUDAApplyUtils.cuh#L76) function where the `TensorInfo` objects representing `indices` and `values` are passed into the CUDA kernel.
 Thus it can be seen that most of the functions are heavily tailored for the COO format and new functions must be written for new formats.